yt-project/yt/doc/source/reference/command-line.rst

-    mapserver           Serve a plot in a GMaps-style interface pastebin            Post a script to an anonymous pastebin pastebin_grab       Print an online pastebin to STDOUT for local use. upload_notebook     Upload an IPython notebook to the yt Hub. plot                Create a set of images
+    mapserver           Serve a plot in a GMaps-style interface pastebin            Post a script to an anonymous pastebin pastebin_grab       Print an online pastebin to STDOUT for local use. hubstart            Start the Jupyter Notebook on the yt Hub. upload_notebook     Upload an IPython Notebook to the yt Hub. plot                Create a set of images
     rpdb                Connect to a currently running (on localhost) rpd session.
 Commands run with --rpdb will trigger an rpdb session with any uncaught exceptions.
-    notebook            Run the IPython Notebook
+    notebook            Start the Jupyter Notebook locally.
     stats               Print stats and max/min value of a given field (if requested), for one or more datasets (default field is Density)
     update              Update the yt installation to the most recent version delete_image        Delete image from imgur.com.
     upload_image        Upload an image to imgur.com.
-Must be PNG.
+Must be PNG. search              Attempt to find outputs that yt can recognize in directories.

 To execute any such function, simply run: